satanimeet/resume-parser/README.md

 # Resume Parser

-A powerful resume parsing application built with Streamlit and Hugging Face Transformers that extracts key information from resumes.
+A Good resume parsing application built with Streamlit and Hugging Face Transformers that extracts key information from resumes.

 ## Features